 The state administers the Housing Production Program that enables cities and towns to adopt an affordable housing plan that demonstrates production of at least .50% over one year or 1.0% over two-years of its year-round housing stock eligible for inclusion in the Subsidized Housing Inventory.
 Stow would have to produce at least eleven (11) affordable units annually to meet these production goals through 2010.
 When the 2010 census figures become available, sometime in 2011 hopefully, this number will be higher.
-If the state certifies that Stow has complied with its annual production goals, the Town may be able to, through its Zoning Board of Appeals, deny comprehensive permit applications.
+If the state certifies that Stow has complied with its annual production goals, the Town may be able to, through its Zoning Board of Appeals, potentially deny comprehensive permit applications.

 Using the strategies summarized under the Housing Action Plan described in Section III, the Town of Stow has developed a Housing Production Program to project affordable housing production activity over the next five (5) years.
-The projected goals are best guesses at this time, and there is likely to be some fluidity in these estimates from year to year.
-Production goals over the next five (5) years include the creation of 107 affordable units and four (4) workforce units3, and 74 market units, totaling 185 housing units created (see Table 30).
+The projected goals are based on a snapshot of the present time and future estimates, and there is likely to be some fluidity in these estimates from year to year.
+Production goals over the next five (5) years include the creation of 104 affordable units and 8 workforce units, and 97 market units, totaling 209 housing units created (see Table 30).